leovantoji/Machine-Learning-Engineer-Nanodegree/README.md

         boundary_lines.append((-W[0]/W[1], -b/W[1]))
     return boundary_lines
   ```

-- Decision Trees:
+## Decision Trees
 - Entropy:
   - High Knowledge → Low Entropy
   - Medium Knowledge → Medium Entropy
   - Low Knowledge → High Entropy
   - Entropy = -Σ*p<sub>i</sub>×log<sub>2</sub>(p<sub>i</sub>)*
   - Information Gain = Entropy(Parent) - 0.5×\[Entropy(Child<sub>1</sub>) + Entropy(Child<sub>2</sub>)\]
-  - Maximize Information Gain at each step
+  - Maximize Information Gain at each step.
-  - Decision Tree tends to overfit
+- Decision Tree tends to overfit.
 - Hyperparameters for decision tree:
-    - `max_depth` is the largest possible length from the root to a leaf
+  - `max_depth` is the largest possible length from the root to a leaf.
   - `min_samples_split`: a node must have at least `min_samples_split` samples in order to be large enough to be split.
-If it has less than `min_samples_split` samples, it will not be split, and the splitting process stops. `min_samples_split` doesn't control the minimum size of a leaf
+If it has less than `min_samples_split` samples, it will not be split, and the splitting process stops. `min_samples_split` doesn't control the minimum size of a leaf.
-    - `min_samples_leaf` is the minimum number of samples that a leaf must have. `min_samples_leaf` can be a float or an integer
+  - `min_samples_leaf` is the minimum number of samples that a leaf must have. `min_samples_leaf` can be a float or an integer.
 - Large `max_depth` very often causes overfitting, since a tree that is too deep, can memorize the data.
 Small `max_depth` can result in a very simple model, which may cause underfitting.
 - Small `min_samples_split` may result in a complicated, highly branched tree, which can mean the model has memorized the data, or in other words, overfit.
 Large `min_samples_split` may result in the tree not having enough flexibility to get built, and may result in underfitting.
 - Decision Tree in sklearn:
     ```python
     # Import statements
     from sklearn.tree import DecisionTreeClassifier